 “I was ambushed and had to surrender and or succumb to the wishes of the people,” Miqati said, apparently referring to what happened at that time.

-Miqati said his believe was to come up with a creative solution to the endemic problem of poverty and illiteracy confronting the people adding that it was what pushed him to draw his agenda for Kaduna State that is within the framework of WIPER and SEEDS, which revealed the problems and the solutions of the state.
+Miqati said his belief was to come up with a creative solution to the endemic problem of poverty and illiteracy confronting the people adding that it was what pushed him to draw his agenda for Kaduna State that is within the framework of WIPER and SEEDS, which revealed the problems and the solutions of the state.

 Miqati is an accomplished man and every child’s dream for a father.
 He is also an exemplary husband.
 Though he is a pillar today, he tracks it back to his humble beginning to now Birnin Gwari Local Government.

-A peep to Miqati profile by Elanza News shows that he attended LEA Primary School, Dogon Dawa and Government Secondary School, Birnin Gwari from where he obtained GCE ‘O’ Level certificate in 1981.
+A peep to Miqati profile by Elanza News shows that he attended LEA Primary School, Dogon Dawa, and Government Secondary School, Birnin Gwari from where he obtained GCE ‘O’ Level certificate in 1981.

 In 1992, Miqati secured a British Council Scholarship (now Chevening Fellowship) to study Master Degree in Banking and Finance in University of Wales, UK and graduated in 1993.